 The Turkish Commercial Code no. 6102 is the most general legal arrangement that must be taken into account in the corporate governance of Takasbank incorporated as a Joint Stock Company.
-In addition to the general provisions of the Turkish Commercial Code related to the governance of joint stock companies, Takasbank is also subject to the Capital Markets Law no. 6362 and the supervision of the Capital Markets Board by virtue of holding a central clearing and settlement institution license; to the Banking Law no. 5411 and the supervision of the Banking Regulation and Supervision Agency (BRSA) by virtue of holding an investment banking license; and to the Law no. 6493 on Payment and Securities Settlement Systems and the supervision of the Central Bank of the Republic of Turkey by virtue of operating a securities settlement system.
+In addition to the general provisions of the Turkish Commercial Code related to the governance of joint stock companies, Takasbank is also subject to the Capital Markets Law no. 6362 and the supervision of the Capital Markets Board by virtue of holding a central clearing and settlement institution license; to the Banking Law no. 5411 and the supervision of the Banking Regulation and Supervision Agency (BRSA) by virtue of holding an investment banking license; and to the Law no. 6493 on Payment and Securities Settlement Systems and the supervision of the Central Bank of the Republic of Turkey, and Financial Crimes Investigation Board (FCIB) supervision within the scope of "prevention of the laundering of proceeds of crime, financing of terrorism and proliferation of weapons of mass destruction" legislation by virtue of operating payment and securities settlement system.